The editorial staff will not review the paper which is not formatted in accordance with the “Rules of Formatting the Article”.

 Sample: Lebanidze, B., 2016.
 Georgia’s Democratic Dilemma.
-Available from: http://gip.ge/georgias-democratic-dilemma/ [viewed 30 April 2020].
-The words “ხელმისაწვდომია” and “წვდომის თარიღი” is written in Georgian even in case of indicating the foreign literature.
+[Online] Available at: http://gip.ge/georgias-democratic-dilemma/ [Accessed 30 April 2020].
+The words ინტერნეტი; “ხელმისაწვდომია” and “წვდომის თარიღი” is written in Georgian even in case of indicating the foreign literature.

 when the article is in a foreign language, these words are written in the same language, for example, in an article written in English, the words “—-” are used for the sources published in English

 Sample: Pletcher, K., 2019.
 Aung San Suu Kyi.
 [Online] Available at: https://www. britannica.com/biography/Aung-San-Suu-Kyi [Accessed 30 April 2020].